 If you’re a musician or enjoy listening to live or speaker music, know that most hearing aids amplify the same frequency range of 250 to 8,000 Hz, sometimes up to 10,000 Hz.
 With the right features, however, you can still optimize your hearing aids for live music.

-The Phonak Audéo Sphere Infinio 90 is the best prescription hearing aid for music because it offers universal Bluetooth support and uses ActiveVent receivers.
+The Phonak Audéo Sphere Infinio Ultra is the best prescription hearing aid for music because it offers universal Bluetooth support and uses ActiveVent receivers.
 When the aid detects a Bluetooth connection, the receiver automatically closes its vent to block out external noise.
-As a result, you'll notice improved sound clarity for calls and streaming music; because the vent can re-open, you get the best of both worlds with natural-sounding conversation and general listening.
+As a result, you’ll notice improved sound clarity for calls and streaming music; because the vent can re-open, you get the best of both worlds with natural-sounding conversation and general listening.

-The Audéo Sphere Infinio is compatible with Android and iOS and offers low latency transmissions through Bluetooth LE Audio.
+The Audéo Sphere Infinio Ultra is compatible with Android and iOS and offers low latency transmissions through Bluetooth LE Audio.
 Note that while it's Auracast-ready, this feature is pending a firmware update.
 This, however, is true for most devices featuring Bluetooth LE Audio.

-When you're not streaming music, the Audéo Sphere Infinio 90 will give you enhanced speech understanding with the latest AI denoising technology.
+When you're not streaming music, the Audéo Sphere Infinio Ultra will give you enhanced speech understanding with the latest AI denoising technology.
 In the HearAdvisor test lab, it achieved excellent scores for speech in quiet (4.8/5) and speech in noise (4.6/5) after an expertly tuned fit.

-Sphere Infinio Pros
+Pros

 Professional Fitting